 Just remember to get a curly hair specialist to cut your hair into a fringe!

 Loving these fringe ideas?
 Still not sure if you’re willing to part with your hair?
 Bangs needn’t be scary because you can simply fake it ’til you make it with this easy, faux fringe.

 Just create a high ponytail and flip your hair forward to create the illusion of a fringe.
 Then tie a bandana or scarf to finish off the look.

-To fringe or not to fringe… that is question!
-Over time, we’ve all faced many a fringe-hair dilemma; wondering what bangs hair look to try and whether or not it will suit us.
-It’s certainly not a choice to be taken lightly, so doing some thorough research is highly advised.
+To fringe or not to fringe… that is the question!
+Over time, we’ve all faced many a fringe-hair dilemma; wondering what fringe hairstyle to try and whether or not it will suit us.

 Managing a fringe doesn’t have to be difficult.
-You’ll find that all the brushing will make your fringe get greasy quickly so washing just your fringe will help with this.
+As they’re constantly touching our face, fringes tend to get greasy more quickly, so washing just your fringe will help with this.